Get

 The only time you want to interfere in any considerable way is if the mother doesn’t appear to be taking care of the kittens.
 The mother cat will not stay with the kittens all the time, but she should be coming back to feed regularly.
 If she isn’t feeding or grooming the kittens, call your vet right away.
 Hand-rearing may be necessary, but that is very rare with a healthy mother.

 In many ways, a cat pregnancy resembles a human pregnancy at a much faster pace.
 Your cat will begin gaining weight about halfway through their pregnancy and may also experience morning sickness.
-You won’t need to help your cat much regarding the labor process.
+You won’t need to help your cat much with the labor process.
 Most felines know precisely what to do and won’t need assistance unless something goes wrong.
-Afterward, all that’s left to be done is celebrate the arrival of your kittens!
+Afterward, all that’s left to be done is to celebrate the arrival of your kittens!

 Related Read: